 Surveys targeting migratory shorebirds/seabirds have been undertaken within the Migratory Shorebird Survey Area (MSSA), Terrestrial Fauna Survey Area (TFSA) and Mardie Project Area (Phoenix, 2020, 2021b, 2023a, 2023b, 2022c).
 These surveys identify a contiguous shorebird habitat unit, that extends 100 km from the Fortescue River mouth south-west to just north of the town of Onslow (Phoenix, 2021a).
-The Project Area intersects part of this nationally significant wetland habitat (Figure 4).
-The tidal samphire mudflats and mangal communities found within the Project Area have been identified as being of high importance to migratory shorebirds (Preston Consulting, 2022).
-This Plan considers migratory shorebirds/seabirds as a group that may potentially be negatively affected by artificial light at night.
+The Project Area intersects parts of this nationally significant wetland habitat (Figure 4).
+The tidal samphire mudflat and mangal communities found within this Project Area have been identified as being of high importance to migratory shorebirds.